jkomoros/prompt-garden/README.md

 All parameters can accept a literal value or a reference to another seed's result (`{ref: 'REFERENCE_ID'}`), unless otherwise noted.

+Environment:
+- `verbose` if true, then commands print information.

 #### prompt

 Generates an LLM completion based on a prompt